Tips: How to choose the cut of your jeans?

 We sometimes ignore them a little, but the details are important!

-We are often asked about setbacks .
+We are often asked about setbacks. .
 They are not as important as they seem.

 What are semi-slim jeans anyway?

-The standard fit for almost everyone
+The standard cut for almost everyone

 Here is the rendering of a semi-slim on a "standard" morphology, without artifice.
 The thighs and buttocks are well defined, and the cut is close to the body without sticking to Lucas.